Accelerating Change With Data

 After an epic trip back from Denver last month (Thanks United!)
 I had the privilege of sitting next to Timmy Duggan.
 He was polite enough to initiate a conversation and I learned he was a pro cyclist.

-After a discussion of the finer points of cycling, I soon made the connections of the similarities in pro cycling to Service Management.
+After a discussion of the finer points of cycling, I soon made the connections of the similarities in pro cycling to Business Service Management.

 Optimizing Outcomes with Team Roles